How to organize your speech? Speech structure: Opening, body, conclusionSpeech structure

 How to structure your speeches and presentations

 This is the most simple structure taught at school level.
 It is still taught because it is easily constructed and works.
 Like any good story, your speech or presentation needs a clear beginning and a clear ending.

 Attract the attention of your audience by creating an interesting opening that attracts the attention of the audience.
 The first minute of your speech is probably the most important.
 Captivate your audience.
 This can be achieved in several ways.
 You could ask a thought-provoking question.
 Or make an interesting or controversial statement.
 Or recite a corresponding quote.
 Awaken your audience and amaze them.

 Give your audience a sense of why the subject of your speech is relevant or important to them, prepare the stage and the audience for the main ideas of the upcoming speech.

 Once you have attracted and prepared the audience’s attention, your speech can move seamlessly into the body of your speech.

 Communicate a few important points.
 Organize the point so that related points follow each other so that each point builds on the previous one.
 This will give your speech a more logical development and make it easier for the audience to listen.

 Don’t overwhelm your audience with too many details.
-It is better to focus on a few points than to have too many points, none of which have an effect.
+It is better to focus on a few points than to have too many points, none of which affect.

 Then find a good conclusion to the speech.
 The conclusion of your speech must include some of your strongest materials.
 Speeches and presentations should end with a bang.

 - Summarize the key messages of your speech.